“Just In Case” Jack’s Emergency Water Storage Solution

 First, I rinsed out each jug to ensure no plastic shavings or any organic materials were trapped inside during the shipping process.

-It’s important to keep your sealed water jugs pure that’s not possible if you leave any materials or residues trapped inside.
+It’s important to keep your sealed water jugs pure; it’s impossible to leave any materials or residues trapped inside.

 Next, I filled up each jug with fresh water with my outdoor hose.